 We were counsel to various principals in Singapore’s Next Generation National Broadband Network (NGNBN) project.

-We were engaged as the lead telecommunications counsel in the first MVNO arrangements in both Singapore in 2002 for the US$1 Billion Virgin Mobile MVNO and in the first Malaysian MVNO in 2007.
+We were engaged as the lead telecommunications counsel in the first MVNO arrangements in Singapore in 2002 for the US$1 Billion Virgin Mobile MVNO and in the first Malaysian MVNO.

-Regionally, we have been engaged in several infrastructure projects – most recently, as lead counsel for one of the largest submarine cable roll-outs in Asia Pacific, the US$1.5 billion Palapa Ring project in Indonesia.
+Regionally, we have been engaged in several infrastructure projects such as being involved in one of the largest submarine cable roll-outs in Asia Pacific, the US$1.5 billion Palapa Ring project in Indonesia.